admiralbolt/skrim/README.md

 Version 1.1.4
 -------------
+### New Features
+* Added the coord command to log coordinates in game!
+* Added the wtfdid command to find out, where the fuck did I die?

 ### Quality of Life
 * Added cooking level & food benefits to custom food overlay.
 * Added netherwart to farming!